TrautsNottus/trautsnottus.github.io/_docs/classteacher/clog/take-register.md

 1. Open the {% include glossarytooltip.html explain="Menu" %}.
 1. Use the {% include glossarytooltip.html explain="Menu Search" %} to find the {% include glossarytooltip.html explain="Class Log" %}.
-1. Choose your class
+1. Choose your class.
 1. Click **Take Register** on the toolbar.

-> If you are signed into SIMS as a class teacher, there is a shortcut for Take Register in the {% include glossarytooltip.html explain="Quick Links" %}.
+> If you are signed into SIMS as a class teacher, there is a shortcut to **Take Register** in the {% include glossarytooltip.html explain="Quick Links" %}.
 {:.tip}

-> Note.
-The Take Register screen only allows you to record registration for the current day, i.e. AM and PM registers.
-Use the Edit Marks screen to change marks in the past or the future.
+> **Take Register** only allows you to record registration for the current day.
+Use [Edit Marks](../../schoolmanagement/attendance/edit-marks) to change marks in the past or the future.
 {:.note}

 ## Recording Lateness

 If a pupil arrives late for registration, you can change the Absent mark to Late  by clicking the **L** button on the pupil and record the number of minutes Late.

-We calculate how late the pupil is for you.
-But it's up to you to decide what you want to record.
+We calculate{:.icon} how late the pupil is for you.
+But you can click the **Minutes Late** button to change the time.

 ## Viewing and Adding Notes

-You can add, amend or delete comments about a pupil attendance or absence by clicking the **Add Note** button.
+You can add, amend or delete comments on a pupil's attendance by clicking the **Add Note**{:.icon} button.

-The **Add Note** button highlights when a comment has been recorded for a pupil.
+The **Add Note** button highlights if a comment has been recorded for a pupil.

 > The note should relate to the pupil's attendance or absence for that registration.
 Use Pupil Log Notes to record notes.
 {:.warning}

-## Additional Marks
+## Extra Marks

 We've made it easy to enter Present, Absent or Late marks.
 But if you need to record other marks, click the Additional Marks button.